xjy2061/Treasure/README.md

     }
 }
 ```

+To avoid conflict with other `ContentProvoder`, the best practice is named your authority with your package name, for instance: `org.xjy.android.treasure.sample`

 Now you can use treasure in your code.
 First of all get a `TreasurePreferences` instant with a name, and then you can use the instant to read or write data.